 As you begin, laser engraving a photo may seem frustrating and overwhelming.
 However, don’t give up just yet.
 As you continue working on more laser engravings, your skill will improve.

-Laser engraving a photo is a deeply rewarding experience.
+Laser engrave a photo is a deeply rewarding experience.
 Working with different materials, editing the photo right, and setting the laser engraver correctly may seem difficult at first but when you get the hang of things, it will just be a breeze.
+So let’s get started and laser engrave a photo.